PinkDiamond1/boba-docs/developer-docs/bridge-l1-and-l2/02-standard-bridge.md

 ### Deposit ETH

 ETH deposits into L2 can be triggered via the `depositETH` and `depositETHTo` functions on the [`L1StandardBridge` (opens new window)](https://github.com/omgnetwork/optimism-v2/blob/develop/packages/contracts/contracts/L1/messaging/IL1StandardBridge.sol).
 ETH deposits can alternatively be triggered by sending ETH directly to the `L1StandardBridge`.
-Once your deposit is detected and finalized on Optimism, your account will be funded with the corresponding amount of ETH on L2.
+Once your deposit is detected and finalized on Boba Network, your account will be funded with the corresponding amount of ETH on L2.

 ```js
 const PRIVATE_KEY, L1_NODE_WEB3_URL, PROXY_L1_STANDARD_BRIDGE_ADDRESS